msitarzewski/ludovision/README.md

 > *Note: You can use the space bar to launch the Gallery Image Modal with the first image.
 ESC will close the current modal.*

-## Gallery View
+## Gallery Image View
 <img src="samples/gallery-image.jpg" alt="Screen shot of an image from the gallery" title="The Gallery Image Modal" width="450">
 <img src="samples/gallery-image-zoom.jpg" alt="Screen shot of an image from the gallery with zoom" title="The Gallery Image Modal Zoomed" width="450">
 The selected Gallery image is displayed within the current viewport.
 Tapping space or clicking `View Full Image` will open the image in a new tab if the image is scaled.
 In addition, a magnifying area will follow the cursor.
 This can be disabled in settings.js.<br>

-`L/R Arrows and W/D` keys navigate the images from the gallery while in Gallery Image Mode.
+`L/R Arrows and W/D` keys navigate the images while in Gallery Image Mode.
+When you reach the end of loaded images, Ludovision automatically fetches more images from the user's profile.
+If no more images are available, navigation loops back to the first image.

 `Close` (or ESC) to close the modal

+## Enhanced Gallery Features

+### Continuous Navigation
+When browsing through a gallery with arrow keys, Ludovision automatically loads more images when you reach the end of the currently loaded set.
+If no more images are available from the user's profile, navigation will loop back to the first image.

+### Lazy Loading
+Images are loaded only when they're about to enter your viewport, saving bandwidth and improving performance.

+### Image Deduplication
+The gallery automatically filters out duplicate images, ensuring you don't see the same content multiple times.

+### Improved Loading Experience
+A subtle loading indicator appears when fetching more images, replacing the full-screen dimming effect for a less intrusive experience.

+### Error Handling
+If an error occurs while loading images, you'll see a user-friendly message with the option to retry.

 ## 🎯 Future Goals